gameworkers/zine-gdc-2019/copy-src/06-coops.md

 also have heard of "consumer co-ops," which are owned by the consumers (such as REI in the United States or MEC in Canada), but those can be just as exploitative to their employees as any other business.
-There are even some business owners' associations that style themselves as "cooperatives" — in the Québec game industry, for instance, a group called _La Guilde_ has gotten significant media attention and funding and now proudly claims to be the "largest cooperative in this industry in the world"[^26] — but in actuality they're nothing more than cartels of bosses, and employees have no say in how they are run.
-This can get pretty confusing and might be worth highlighting, especially when discussing the possibility of starting a workers' co-op with fellow game workers who might never have heard of that business model.
+There are even some business owners' associations that style themselves as "cooperatives" — but in actuality they're nothing more than cartels of bosses; employees have no say in how they are run.
+(In the Québec game industry, for instance, a group called _La Guilde_ has gotten significant media attention and funding and now proudly claims to be the "largest cooperative in this industry in the world."[30]{custom-style="Super"}) This can get pretty confusing and might be worth highlighting, especially when discussing the possibility of starting a workers' co-op with fellow game workers who might never have heard of that business model.